iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE/README.md

 # A quick little hack incase your CSI camera secure latch is damaged and missing:

-You can find a medicine cartridge of pills, cut two rectangular pieces of the container which are thin, stack them together, then use tape to wrap creating a handle you can then bend, leaving a portion of the stacked pieces exposed.
+You can find a medecine cartridge of pills, cut two rectangular pieces of the container which are thin, stack them together, then use tape to wrap creating a handle you can then bend, leaving a portion of the stacked pieces exposed.
 Then use those to secure the CSI camera, by touching atleast one set of vertices then gently pushing dowards using the thumb on the handle bend.

 ![alt text](https://github.com/iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/blob/main/cosmos_jetson_nano_camera_latch_hack.png)